snotskie/ttrpg/md/index.md

 Begin to imagine the kind of character taking shape in your mind. **Have you seen characters like them before** in movies, TV shows, and books?
 Try to envision the people from your favorite fictional stories that your character takes after.

-With that in mind, **pick two** of the following Abilities to start the game with.
+With that in mind, **pick two** of the following Abilities with the **[Starter]** label to start the game with.
 You can gain additional Abilities later in the Session Shop.

 ---
 <!-- _class: ability -->